abhishekmalvadkar/amalvadkar-blog/content/posts/2025/2025-05-22-hikaricp-logging-demystified-understand-what-is-happening-inside-your-connection-pool.md

 toc: true
 draft: false
 categories: [ "spring boot" ]
-tags: [ "spring-transaction" , "connection-pool" ]
+tags: [ "spring-transaction" , "connection-pool", "hikari-cp" ]
 ---

 It was a peaceful Tuesday morning.
 Our team was just recovering from a weekend release when we started getting pings